Will My Insurance Cover My Weight Loss Surgery?

 3. Patients must also have gone through a structured diet program within 2 years preceding the request for the surgery.
 Qualifying programs would include or be similar to one structured diet program such as Jenny Craig or Weight Watchers for 6 consecutive months or two 3-month such programs that are completed and non-concurrent.

-4. Patients must also undergo a psychological exam which is completed to determine if the patient understands and is committed to actively implementing and following the lifestyle changes necessary to achieve weight loss and maintain it after this type of surgery.
+4. Patients must undergo a psychological exam.
+This exam helps determine if the patient understands and is committed to actively implementing and following the necessary lifestyle changes.
+These changes are essential for achieving weight loss and maintaining it after the surgery.

 This Blue Cross Blue Shield Plan Covers These Bariatric Surgeries: